 It was the Latin American crisis of the 1980s that plunged Buchheit into the world of sovereign debt.
 Joining Cleary Gottlieb in the late 1970s, he arrived in time for Mexico’s spectacular default.
 The Mexican finance minister hired the firm to negotiate its debt and, shortly afterwards, several other countries followed suit.

 In that case the lenders had gone to the IMF asking for it to help these countries pay back their debts.
-But the institution told them to swallow the losses.
-Buchheit admits he expected the same to happen in Europe, so he was surprised when the IMF, the European Central Bank and the European commission stepped in to prop up Greece and help repay its debts: “I did underestimate the extent of national pride, the extent of wishing to dissociate oneself from anything that appeared to be [characteristic of] emerging markets.”
+But the institution told them to accept their dubious lending decisions and swallow the losses.
+Buchheit admits he expected the same to happen in Europe, so he was surprised when the IMF, the European Central Bank and the European commission – otherwise known as the troika – stepped in to prop up Greece and help repay its debts: “I did underestimate the extent of national pride, the extent of wishing to dissociate oneself from anything that appeared to be [characteristic of] emerging markets.”

 It was an expensive experiment.
 The international lenders shelled out billions repaying Greece’s hungry creditors before coming to the same conclusion Buchheit posited in a paper in spring 2010: that Greece would have to radically restructure its debt.

 In summer 2011 Buchheit finally got the call and helped thrash out a deal to slice 90% off the country’s crippling debt pile, with reference to a clause he has traced back to a British railroad bond contract of 1879.